alixvox/song-timeliner/README.md

 ## Overview

 Song Timeliner is a Python application designed to create timelines of multiple artists' discographies.
 It organizes songs based on their metadata, including release dates, and compiles this information into a CSV file.
-The application can process existing song files in the directory or download new content from YouTube(untested) and SoundCloud to retrieve accurate metadata.
+The application can process existing song files in the directory or download new content from YouTube(untested), SoundCloud and BandCamp to retrieve accurate metadata.

 ## Prerequisites